 MNG-1 Confidentiality of Library Records

-Recognizing the Library's position of special trust with its patrons, and to ensure that information regarding patrons and their use of Library resources and services remains confidential, the Library adheres to all personal privacy provisions of the Constitution of Montana, the Montana Library Records Confidentiality Act (MCA 22-1-1101 through 22-1-1111), and the American Library Association’s Policy on Confidentiality of Library Records.
+Recognizing the Library's position of special trust with its patrons, and to ensure that information regarding patrons and their use of Library resources and services remains confidential, the Library adheres to all personal privacy provisions of Article II, Section 10 of the 1972 Constitution of Montana, the Montana Library Records Confidentiality Act (Sections 22-1-1101 through 22-1-1111), Montana Code Annotated, (MCA), and the American Library Association’s Code of Ethics, Article III.

 It is the intent of the Board of Trustees and Staff of Billings Public Library to adhere to the provisions of the current copyright laws and Congressional guidelines.

-The Board directs that Library staff adhere to all provisions of Title 17 of the United States Code and other relevant federal legislation and guidelines related to the duplication, retention, and use of copyrighted materials.
+Library staff adhere to all provisions of Title 17 of the United States Code (USC) and other relevant federal legislation and guidelines related to the duplication, retention, and use of copyrighted materials.

 Employees who make and/or use copies of copyrighted materials in their jobs are expected to be familiar with published provisions regarding fair use and public display, and are further expected to be able to provide their supervisor, upon request, the justification under Section 107 or 110 of the USC 17 for copies that have been made or used.

 Library patrons must adhere to copyright laws.
 The Library will take necessary measures to provide information to the public concerning copyright laws.
 Using Library computers to copy and distribute copyright protected works may be an infringement of the copyright law (Title 17 U.S. Code and amended Digital Millennium Copyright Act).
 The Library reserves the right to deny internet workstation access to Library patrons who do not comply with laws and regulations.